 14. Industrial Advisory Board (IAB) (Indirect): This board meets annually and addresses outcomes 2, 3, and 7.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

 The IAB is comprised of proven professionals in companies that have a strong interest in the microEP fields of research, including several early graduates from the microEP program.
 During its annual meeting it reviews program attributes and gives feedback on proposed changes, as well as having the authority to propose changes to the program from their own intuitions or observations.
 During the annual meeting selected students present their research in progress to the IAB and discuss the societal implications of their work with this group of outside professionals.